16 Books About Cannes Film Festival you Have to Read

-Three generations of photographers from the Traverso family having photographed the most beautiful and well-known film stars, and their their photos document the history of the festival.
-By photographing, they have documented the history of the iconic Cannes Film Festtival.
+Three generations of photographers from the Traverso family having photographed the most beautiful and well-known film stars, and their photos document the history of the festival.
+By photographing, they have documented the history of the iconic Cannes Film Festival.

 16. Hype and Glory by William Goldman (1990)

 William Goldman, a renowned Hollywood screenwriter gives his account of being the only person to have judged the Cannes film festival and the Miss America pageant in the same year, which took place in the year of 1988.